sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

 - 20221013: hanged ECH code to use ``SSL3_RT_MAX_PLAIN_LENGTH``
-  instead of ``OSSL_HPKE_MAXSIZE`` for now, still have to fix the yesterday stuff below
+  instead of ``OSSL_HPKE_MAXSIZE``, still TODO:
-    - I can get no leak, but at the expense of the decode error below that messes up session resumption
+    - probably no point in keeping the draft-10 code about any longer too so that should go

 - 20221012: this branch (ECH-draft-13c) now uses the newest
-  HPKE APIs, and ECH works, but:
+  HPKE APIs, and ECH works, but with leak fixes needed.
-    - the server is getting a decode error that prevents e.g. session resuption when ECH is done, (client fault)
-    - probably no point in keeping the draft-10 code about any longer too so that should go

 - 20220920: this branch is rebased on master from a few days ago, it builds and the client works, but leaks and